Product-League/plus-notificare-core-plugin/README.md

 ### Examples
-- The [Demo app example project](https://github.com/Notificare/notificare-demo-cordova) demonstrates how to integrate and use our various modules in a single app.
 - The [example project](https://github.com/Notificare/notificare-sdk-cordova/tree/main/sample) demonstrates other integrations in a simplified fashion, to quickly understand how a given feature should be implemented.